 Limit Company Travel

 Another way companies should respond to the Delta Variant is by limiting business-related travel as much as possible.
 Traveling to states or areas with lighter COVID restrictions can increase the risk of contracting the virus.
-Furthermore, the more you expose yourself or employees to high-traffic areas such as airports, bus stations, taxis, etc. the higher the risk of developing COVID symptoms or inadvertently carrying the Delta Variant back into your own company.
+Furthermore, the more you expose yourself or your employees to high-traffic areas such as airports, bus stations, taxis, etc., the higher the risk of developing COVID symptoms or inadvertently carrying the Delta Variant back into your own company.

 Stay Up To Date